ananopoulos/tristate-analyzer/README.md

 ```
 `Return \"yes\" if ${tristateAnalyzerConfig.yesCriteria}, \"no\" if ${tristateAnalyzerConfig.noCriteria}, or \"unknown\" if ${tristateAnalyzerConfig.unknownCriteria} and give the reason for your response: ${data}`
 ```
-The package will send the prompt to the **gpt-3.5-turbo** model and return a response similar to this:
+The package will send the prompt to the **gpt-3.5-turbo** model by default and return a response similar to this:

 ```
 {